Workshop discusses fairness, transparency of Vietnam's stock market

 At the event (Photo: VNA)

-He noted that with the support and cooperation from JICA, the SSC has basically met the set targets, hence improving the fairness, transparency, and protection of investors against market fluctuations.
+He noted that with the support and cooperation from the Japan International Cooperation Agency (JICA), the SSC has basically met the set targets, hence improving the fairness, transparency, and protection of investors against market fluctuations.

 The number of newly opened investor accounts doubled, while foreign investors net bought strongly in the year-end months, reflecting the growing attraction of Vietnam's stock market at home and abroad, said Son.

-The official said the outcomes have contributed to the realisation of the Government’s stock market strategy development for 2011-2020 and other socio-economic growth plans.
+The official said the outcomes have contributed to the realization of the Government’s stock market strategy development for 2011-2020 and other socio-economic growth plans.

+Chief Representative of the JICA Vietnam Office Shimizu Akira said JICA has implemented the technical assistance project based on the proposal of the Government of Vietnam.